ntu-cam-clic/Social_Decision_Making_Tasks/README.md

 * **Changing payoffs of participants' reponses**

   If you want to change the payoffs/points gained by the participants, you can modify the related lines in the JavaScript code of the task round/question.
+For example, the code in the following figure shows that in the prisoner's dilemma game, when the participant presses the button "BLUE" and the opponent chooses "RED", the payoff for the participant is 6 and the payoff for the opponent is -6 (see the two lines of code in the upper red rectangle); when the opponent also chooses "BLUE", both players get the payoff of -3 (see code in the lower red rectangle).

   <img src="https://raw.githubusercontent.com/ntu-cam-clic/Social_Decision_Making_Tasks/main/README%20Figures/Outcomes.png" alt="alt text" width="500">